FirestormViewer/phoenix-firestorm/README.md

 ```

 Build with FMOD (more complicated):
-First, follow Alchemy Viewer instructions (you'll need Cygwin64).
+First, follow Alchemy Viewer instructions to generate the FMOD library file (you'll need Cygwin64).
 Then update the set_fmod_vars.bat file with correct values.

 - FMOD_HASH is the MD5 hash of the FMOD file
-- FMOD_URL is the locaiton of the FMOD file (starts with file:///)
+- FMOD_URL is the location of the FMOD file (it must start with file:///)

 Then type: